pragmagrid/tstat/src/process/UPDATES.md

 - Retransmission Field change

 > Before, it was Number of retransmitted segments due to timeout expiration but what we need is the total number of retransmitted segments whatever reasons they have.

+- Optimization for Directory search

+> Previously, it search all the directories inside 'some.out' folders which is a waste of time and performance.
+Now it does not search all the directories and it reads directories in order.